 1 Overall description

-RAN3 thanks to SA2 on the LS on 5MBS progress and issues to address, about the SA2 identified aspects in the conclusion part that are dependent on RAN WGs feedback and/or confirmation, i.e. serval Editor's notes in TR 23.757, RAN3 would like to provide feedback as follows：
+RAN3 thanks to SA2 on the LS on 5MBS progress and issues to address, about the SA2 identified aspects in the conclusion part that are dependent on RAN WGs feedback and/or confirmation, i.e. serveral Editor's notes in TR 23.757, RAN3 would like to provide feedback as follows：

-Editor's note: Whether the UE can stop receiving traffic of a multicast session without indicating leaving in CM-IDLE state or CM-CONNECTED with RRC-INACTIVE state relies on RAN WG feedback.

-RAN3 feedback: Subject to RAN2 further discussion and decision on whether the UE can receive the multicast session in CM-IDLE state or CM-CONNECTED with RRC-INACTIVE state.

-Editor's note: RAN and/or SA3 is assumed to determine the handling of the security for MBS traffic.

-RAN3 feedback: Subject to SA3 discussion.

 Editor's note: How the NG-RAN node notify session activation to UEs relies on RAN WG feedback.

-RAN3 feedback: For session activation and deactivation, it is not clear whether it is the same as session start and release from RAN node point of view.
-At least for multicast session start/activation, if the UEs are in CM-IDLE mode, the CN triggered paging will be used, group paging may be used towards the supporting nodes, but the feasibility and benefit need to be checked with RAN2.
+RAN3 feedback: To progress this topic RAN3 would like to ask SA2 to clarify the differences between the following concepts: session start/session activation/session deactivation/session stop.
+In particular RAN3 would like to understand which ones apply to multicast and involve NG-RAN nodes.
+RAN3 would also like clarification on the presence of “AN resources with context and N3 tunnel for 5GC shared delivery” in the various associated states (started/activated/deactivated/stopped) when applicable.

+RAN3 also deduces from the TR that a UE may be in any CM/RRC state at MBS Session activation/start.

+Further, RAN3 would like to ask for confirmation from SA2 whether a UE is supposed to receive the MBS Session activation notification also when served by a non-supporting NG-RAN node.

+RAN3 would like to ask RAN2 and SA2 to consider how to page the UEs which are not in RRC_CONNECTED state, whether a group notification towards NG-RAN supporting MBS and, if applicable, to NG-RAN nodes not supporting MBS is needed/feasible/beneficial comparing to the legacy paging methods.

 Editor’s Note: How 5GC Shared MBS delivery is enabled for the UE will be developed with RAN WGs.

-RAN3 feedback: For handover from MBS supporting node to non-MBS supporting node, it is assume that switch from shared delivery to individual delivery will be take place during the path switch procedure.
+RAN3 feedback: For handover from MBS supporting node to non-MBS supporting node, it is assumed that switch from shared delivery to individual delivery will be take place during the path switch procedure.
 FFS for handover from non-MBS supporting node to MBS supporting node.

 Editor's note: It is FFS whether the support for lossless handover with data forwarding from source NG-RAN supporting 5MBS to the target NG-RAN not supporting 5MBS is needed, which needs confirmation by RAN.

-RAN3 feedback: RAN3 think that minimization of data loss should be targeted for this scenario, i.e. via data forwarding, details will be further discussed in RAN3.
+RAN3 feedback: RAN3 think that minimization of data loss should be targeted for this scenario; by which means is still up for discussions in RAN.

 Editor’s Note: Whether any assistance information from CN is needed, e.g. for PTP/PTM delivery method decision and switching, needs further confirmation when the relevant conclusion is reached in RAN WGs.